patrickmccallum/flask-prism/README.md

 ![alt text](http://patsnacks.com/wp-content/uploads/2015/10/524x128xflask-font-prism-02-e1444044468717.png.pagespeed.ic.e09xraLMJj.png "Flask-PRISM")

-PRISM Is an simple way to manage your Flask APIs, providing consistent models, versions, access, and more while leaving you in full control.
+PRISM is a simple way to manage your Flask APIs, providing consistent models, version management, access control, and more while leaving you in full control of your code.
 It's even super easy to use.

-Check out this Flask-SQLAlchemy model using PRISM:
+Check out this Flask-SQLAlchemy model that's using PRISM:

 ```python
 from prism import p